BlueprintFramework/web/apps/frontend/content/docs/configs/confyml.md

 #### `info.identifier` (required)

-**Type:** unique `a-z` string

-differentiates your extension from others - used for folder trees, routers, view names, internal tracking, etc. blueprint stores this in `.blueprint/extensions/blueprint/private/db/installed_extensions` and uses it throughout the filesystem structure. must be unique per system and only contain lowercase a-z characters.
+Differentiates your extension from others - used for folder trees, routers, file names, etc. Extension identifiers must be unique from other extensions and can only contain `a-z` characters.

 ```yaml [conf.yml]
 info: